CALL US ON 020 3781 7375

 The FOR is calculated as an amount that is equal to one quarter of the firm's relevant fixed expenditure calculated in accordance with GENPRU 2.1.54 R.

-The most recent audited report and accounts shows a FOR of £34,391 which is less than the base capital requirement of €50,000.
+The most recent audited report and accounts shows a FOR of £58,974, which is greater than the base capital requirement of €50,000.

 We consider this amount to be sufficient regulatory capital to support the business and have not identified any areas which give rise to a requirement to hold additional risk based capital.